DerrickCP/Data-Analyst-Portfolio/README.md

 - ### Minor Projects
    - [Airbnb 2019 NYC (SQL)](https://github.com/DerrickCP/DataPortfolio/blob/main/Abnb%20-%20SQL%20Data%20Cleaning.sql): With data on Airbnb's listings in New York City from 2019, we'll be focusing on solely data cleaning the dataset for optimized analysis.
-   - [Levels of Salary Data (Excel)](https://github.com/DerrickCP/DataPortfolio/blob/main/Levels_Fyi_Salary_Data%20(Raw%2BClean)%20-%20Excel%20Data%20Cleaning.xlsx): Containing data on tech salary content from salary salary levels to demographics.
-Solely focused on data cleaning using VLOOKUP, IFs functions, LEN, etc.
+   - [Levels of Salary Data (Excel)](https://github.com/DerrickCP/DataPortfolio/blob/main/Levels_Fyi_Salary_Data%20(Raw%2BClean)%20-%20Excel%20Data%20Cleaning.xlsx): Containing data on tech salary content from salary levels to demographics.
+Solely focused on data cleaning on Excel using VLOOKUP, IF functions, LEN, etc.

 If you enjoyed & found interest in my work & want to have a chat about my portfolio, opportunities, or collaborations, please feel free to reach out & contact me on: [LinkedIn](https://www.linkedin.com/in/derrick-capili-32a406120/)